chuan-qin-math/dotemacs/README.md

 and other sources (spacemacs, doom...)  on the internet.

-(14/04/2025) Stop using pdftools, change to eafpdfviewer for reading + skim for TeX.
+(14/04/2025) Stop using pdftools, change to default pdfviewer for reading + skim for TeX.
 Need to do:

 M-x nerd-icons-install-fonts (if some modeline fonts are missings)